ueberauth/guardian/README.md

 All configuration values may be provided in two ways.

 1. In your config files
-2. As a Keyword list to your call to `use Guardian` in you implementation module.
+2. As a Keyword list to your call to `use Guardian` in your implementation module.

 Any options given to `use Guardian` have precedence over config values found in the config files.